 Next engage your core and lift your hips off the floor while pulling your knees toward your chest.
 Pause the position for a few seconds before lowering back down.
 The challenge is to do reverse crunches while keeping your lower back in contact with the floor.

-While performing these exercises, ensure proper execution to protect yourself from untoward injuries.
+While performing these Working Out While Traveling, ensure proper execution to protect yourself from untoward injuries.
 You don’t want to ruin the rest of your trip due to body pains!
 To be safe, make sure to bring a reliable compression tape to help support your muscles during exercise.